byunsy/edgecopy/INSTALL.md

 conda install bedtools
 ```
 Each package will take approximately one minute to install (five minutes in total for all five pacakges) using `conda`.

+If you need to install these packages manually, Edgecopy requires:
+* pandas ≥ 2.2.3
+* pyreadr ≥ 0.5.2
+* networkx ≥ 3.4.2
+* r-optparse ≥ 1.7.5
+* bedtools ≥ 2.26.0

 ## Install Edgecopy:
 Once the prerequisites are installed, you can set up Edgecopy (in under a minute) by cloning the GitHub repository and installing it with `pip`: